JetBrains/teamcity-documentation/topics/jira-cloud-integration.md

 1. Select the required [connection to Jira Cloud](jira.md) from those available among all parent projects.
 2. Select an environment type (for example, _testing_ or _production_).
-3. Enter an environment name to display in Jira.
+3. Enter an environment name.

 The environment options are required to show the deployment information in Jira Cloud.